Home > Movable Book History Articles > ,

 History of Martin and his company:

-Martin Engelbrecht was born in Augsburg, Germany, into a family where his father worked as a paint merchant.
 His early artistic development was influenced by his older brother, Christian Engelbrecht, who was ten years his senior and an established engraver.
 Martin learned the art of copper engraving from Gabriel Eigner, and after completing his training, he traveled to Berlin to work alongside Christian.
+Around 1708, he worked in Berlin with his brother, engraving prints after designs by Eosander.

 In the early stages of his career, Engelbrecht and his brother moved to Vienna, where Martin’s skills were further refined while working on imperial ceremonies.
 This exposure to high-profile commissions at the imperial court helped him develop his talent for producing detailed engravings.
 During this time, Engelbrecht became a celebrated engraver, known for his portraits of monarchs and intricate landscapes, which dominated the print trade in Augsburg.
 These early works earned him widespread recognition and laid the foundation for his later innovations.
 The grandeur and precision required for his earlier engravings—especially those depicting rulers and expansive scenes—had a lasting influence on his artistry, particularly in the creation of his famed perspective theaters which he started around 1730.

 In 1711, Engelbrecht returned to Augsburg, and around 1719, he founded his own print publishing house in partnership with Christian.
 That same year, he achieved a significant milestone when he was granted his first imperial privilege by Emperor Charles VI.
 This privilege was an extraordinary recognition of the value and originality of Engelbrecht’s creations.
 It protected his works from unauthorized reproduction, which was a common threat for printmakers at the time.
 The privilege, renewed in 1729 and 1739, emphasized Engelbrecht’s commitment to producing inventive and pleasing pictures that required significant time and effort to create.
 The imperial privilege stated that Engelbrecht was “greatly concerned that printed and colored engravings, based on his invention, might be imitated.”
+This allowed him to hold a monopoly on the production of perspective theaters.

 The imperial privilege was a crucial factor in Engelbrecht’s success and prominence in the printmaking world.
 It gave him exclusive rights to produce and distribute his engravings, safeguarding his unique designs from imitation and piracy, which were common threats in the art trade of the time.
 This legal protection enabled Engelbrecht to innovate without fear of competition, allowing him to produce some of his most iconic works, including his miniature theaters and perspective dioramas.
 The renewal of the privilege underscored the recognition of Engelbrecht’s contributions by the imperial court, marking him as a trusted and respected artist.
 Few printmakers of his time enjoyed such privileges, which further distinguished Engelbrecht and solidified his influence across Europe.